Exploring Menorca’s Best Beaches

 CALA PREGONDA

-With an otherworldly landscape, Cala Pregonda offers a unique experience on the north coast of Menorca.
+With an otherworldly landscape, Cala Pregonda offers an otherwordly experience on the north coast of Menorca.
 Set away from the roads and resorts, it’s a calm space where you feel cocooned within the cove.

 Jagged orange rocks rise from the turquoise water, their edges overlapping to enhance the feeling of being enclosed in this endearing space.

-In any case, be sure to head towards Platja de Binimel-là instead.
-The last 1.7km is on a gravel road, but it is wide and in fairly good condition (until you get to the last corner).
+The key here is to head towards Platja de Binimel-là beach instead.
+The last 1.7km of your drive is on a gravel road, but it is wide and in fairly good condition (until you get to the last corner).
 Park before the restaurant car park and proceed on foot to Binimel-là beach.

 Things to know before visiting Cala Pregonda